 Shuts down automatically after three hours

-Aervoe’s extra-large Max Burton burner not only is one of the fastest heating portable burners, but it can also can support some of your largest induction-appropriate cookware.
+Aervoe’s extra-large Max Burton burner not only is one of the fastest heating portable burners, but it can also support some of your largest induction-appropriate cookware.
 The 9-inch burner works with pans and pots from 4.5 to 14 inches in diameter and holds up to 60 pounds, making it suitable for everything from cast iron skillets and stainless steel saucepans to induction-compatible pressure canners, water-bath canners, and stockpots.

 Although it puts out a powerful 1,800 watts, the burner’s heat transfers directly to the pot, preventing the heat from spreading to the burner’s housing.
 The device lets you choose a temperature or power level.
 It comes with a wireless temperature probe, which is useful when targeting a precise degree.
-As our tester of a smaller Max Burton portable burner noted, induction temperatures are measured where the pot’s base touches the burner and may be hotter than the food inside.
+As our tester of a smaller Max Burton portable burner noted, induction temperatures are measured where the pot’s base touches the burner and might be hotter than the food inside.

 Surface Type: Induction | Dimensions: 16.25 x 13.25 x 3.5 inches | Max Power Level: 1,800 watts | Number of Burners: 1 | Burner Diameter: 9 inches | Load Capacity: 60 pounds